Kamquat/Quadcopter-Arduino/README.md

 Quadcopter-Arduino
 ===================
 To properly use these files using the arduino IDE:

-Place these folders in Documents>Arduino
-	First_IMU_code
-Place these in Documents>Arduino>libraries
-	IMUAccess
+NOTE: Changed Project folder structure.
+To get running in the Arduino IDE, copy files from Github repository to Documents -> Arduino.
+Replace all files after doing this.

-Comments incoming next week
+Comments incoming next week... hopefully